ROCm/aomp/SOURCEINSTALL.md

-### Source Install
+#Source Install V 0.6-1 (DEV)

 Build and install from sources is possible.
 However, the source build for AOMP is complex for several reasons.
 - Many repos are required.
 The clone_aomp.sh script ensures you have all repos and the correct branch.
-- Requires that Cuda SDK 10 is installed.
+- Requires that Cuda SDK 10 is installed for NVIDIA GPUs.
 ROCm does not need to be installed for AOMP.
 - It is a bootstrapped build.
 The built and installed LLVM compiler is used to build library components.
 - Additional package dependencies are required that are not required when installing the AOMP package.